"The human mind treats a new idea the way the body treats

 I grabbed the pizza and half liter of Coke left, then followed Sebastian down through the building.
 It was early, only a little past six, so no one bothered us as we made our way out and to the car parked in a lot down the street.
 The town was just waking up as we drove from it, stopping at a Dunkin Donuts drive through for some much needed coffee.

 “So, you still hate the night time?”
-Sebastian asked, sipping coffee from one hand and driving with the other.
+Sebastian asked, wrapping his hands around his warm cup.

-“I don’t hate it,” I replied, my hands wrapped around my own warm cup.
+“I don’t hate it,” I replied, plucking my own drink from the cupholder and sipping it.
 “I just don’t like it.”

 Sebastian nodded, as if accepting the challenge.
 “I bet I can change your mind.”